-Photo shows black bear relaxing on veranda at resort hotel
+Photo shows black bear relaxing at New Hampshire hotel

-BRETTON WOODS, N.H. — It seems bears enjoy a good view just like any other visitor to the White Mountains in New Hampshire.
+BRETTON WOODS, N.H.
+(AP) — It seems bears enjoy a good view just like any other visitor to the White Mountains in New Hampshire.

 A photo snapped June 29 by an employee at the Omni Mount Washington Resort shows a black bear holding onto a rail on the veranda and looking out.
 The photo was taken around 5 a.m. and the employee, Sam Geesaman, said he had only wanted to get a photo of the sunrise.